ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Group Configuration Representation ## {#config-repr}

-The group configuration representation is a CBOR map which MUST include configuration properties and status properties.
+The group configuration representation is a CBOR map, which includes configuration properties and status properties.

 ### Configuration Properties ### {#config-repr-config-properties}

-The CBOR map MUST include the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.
+The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.

 * 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.